GENERATION OF METEOROLOGICAL LOADS

 CHARACTERISTICS

-- automatic generation of snow and wind loads according to the standard
+- automatic generation of snow and wind loads according to the selected standard

 - individual parameters that can be specified according to the requirements of national annexes